kewilliams86/CSC-450/README.md

 These standard and modified versions of the cancer related data will be used as a training data set.
 Descriptor and supplemental
 IDs and terms identified by PubMed will be used to determine the accuracy of the machine learning process.

-The full website can be found at: https://kewilliams86.github.io/CSC-450/Website/welcome.html